What’s Behind the PEO Meaning?

 So, with all aspects above considered, how does a Professional Employer Organization work?

-The Professional Employer Organization (PEO) process focuses on co-employment, where both the company and the PEO share responsibilities for managing employees.
+The PEO staffing process focuses on co-employment, where both the company and the PEO share responsibilities for managing employees.
 Here’s an overview of how PEO works, step by step.

 Without PEO | With PEO | |